 Custom orders have been on the rise for a while, although coffee shops throughout Europe haven’t caught onto this U.S. craze.
 Let your customers create their own drink from scratch.
 They will choose the type of drink, size, and any additions such as toppings or syrup flavors.
 After they put in their order, the barista makes them a drink that has everything that customer wanted.

-Bring custom ordering into your coffee shop with a POS system that offers a menu with item modifiers.
+Bring custom ordering into your coffee shop with a cafe POS that offers a menu with item modifiers.
 The item modifiers feature will make it easy for baristas to create custom orders and track the ingredients used during preparation.
 Check out Poster’s 15-day free trial to see menu modifiers in action.

 As an owner, you might want to know what toppings and extras are your best sellers.
-Seeing the stats on dashboards in the POS system, you’ll know how to rotate coffee beans and select suppliers to better meet your customers' tastes.
+Seeing the stats on dashboards in the coffee shop POS system, you’ll know how to rotate coffee beans and select suppliers to better meet your customers' tastes.

 Artisan coffee and specialty drinks